-Irish Dancing Cheating Scandal November 2024: According to the Iris Independent, The Judges of Irish Dancing are trying to fix scores 25 students at time.
+Irish Dancing Cheating Scandal December 2024: According to the Iris Independent, The Judges of Irish Dancing are trying to fix scores 25 students at time.
 Some day ago, Irish Independent revealed that the global body of Irish dancing An Coimisiún Le Rincí Gaelacha (CLRG) were handed Screenshots in July in which about a dozen teacher trying to fix competition scores.

 Irish Dancing Cheating Scandal is related to the age of students about 10 year.
 Judges embroiled in the Irish dancing cheating controversy were allegedly trying to fix competitions for children as young as 10 and under.